 Swiss banks have a reputation for anonymity and safety, and for the most part, those features still exist.
 But foreigners who use private banking services should know that things have changed in recent years.
 Swiss banks are hesitant to work with overseas customers, and the days of top-secret accounts are over.

 Still, U.S. citizens might benefit from using Swiss bank accounts.
 Switzerland is a global powerhouse in wealth management.
 Plus, the nation offers economic and political stability that doesn’t depend on the ability to serve as a tax haven, and it's possible to structure accounts in a way that discourages others from going after your assets.

 Swiss banks have a long history of keeping account information private.
-After a French raid on Swiss banks in 1932, Switzerland passed the Banking Act of 1934.
+After the arrest of two employees of a leading Swiss bank in 1932, Switzerland passed the Banking Act of 1934.
 Because of this act, bankers who release information about private clients or acknowledge the existence of client accounts face criminal charges.
 Over time, Swiss banks have been used to hide Nazi wealth, protect assets of the persecuted, and help countless others keep a low profile.

 The strongest privacy comes from numbered accounts, which are identified internally by a number (instead of using the account holder’s name).
 However, numbered accounts are not anonymous—you need to provide identifying information to open an account, and select staff members have access to the real names behind numbered accounts.
 Numbered accounts simply limit who knows about your account and who can find it.

 The privacy that Swiss bank accounts afford has many benefits and downsides.
 Even if you’re a law-abiding citizen, you may appreciate additional layers of privacy.
 Wealthy individuals may want to stay under the radar to avoid flimsy lawsuits, becoming kidnapping targets, or other unwanted attention.
 These accounts are well known for their ability to provide these types of protections.